Brazos River: Recreation

 Canoeing is a very popular recreational activity on the Brazos River, with many locations favorable for launching and recovery.
 The best paddling can be found immediately below Possum Kingdom Lake and Lake Granbury.

 Sandbar camping is also permitted, since the entire streambed of the river is considered to be state-owned public property.
 Fishing, camping, and picnicking are legal here, including on the sandbars.
+The river and its three lakes are popular spots for avid anglers and boat enthusiasts due to the diverse ecosystems in the water and convenient marinas nearby such as The Cliffs Marina.

 Several scout camps are located along the Brazos River, and they support a wide range of water and shoreline activities for scouts, youth groups, and family groups.

 The Brazos River Authority maintains several public campsites along the river and at the lakes.
 Hunting is also permitted at select locations along the river.
 Fishing is permitted on all of the river, subject to regulations.
 Outdoor enthusiasts have the opportunity to view the area's scenery and the wildlife on the river.
 Fly fishing and river fishing for largemouth bass are common.